Infrastructure In The Grand Junction Area

-This isn’t the Pony Express.
 With 10-gigabit bandwidth broadband and cloud networking, large data transfers are up for any challenge.
-The Grand Valley boasts 230,000-volt transmission line and two Tier 1 power providers as well as redundant connectivity to Denver, Salt Lake City and the Wyoming-New Mexico region.
+The Grand Junction area boasts 230,000-volt transmission line and two Tier 1 power providers as well as redundant connectivity to Denver, Salt Lake City and the Wyoming-New Mexico region.

 We’re ready for any need.

-The Grand Valley is a natural epicenter of connectivity, and is poised for fast, and more cost-efficient transportation and distribution throughout the U.S. and Canada.
+The Grand Junction area is a natural epicenter of connectivity and is poised for fast and more cost-efficient transportation and distribution throughout the U.S. and Canada.

 - Over 100 trucking/freight operations take advantage of easy access to two major highways: Interstate 70 and U.S. Highway 50.